Esmaeil-HK/LoRa_Performance_Analysis/LilyGO-TTGO-LoRa32-Performance-Analysis/LoRa_Performance_Analysis/README.md

 * The sender sends: "Counter" with the counter number
-* The receiver shows: Internal counter, SNR and RSSi for LoRa packets plus received payload (Sender's Counter and numer )
+* The receiver shows: Internal counter, SNR and RSSi for LoRa packets plus received payload (Sender's Counter and number )

 The code is derived and simplified from: https://github.com/cubapp/LilyGO-TTGO-LoRa32-SenderReceiver